-The first step in troubleshooting print server-related printing problems is to use NetWare Administrator or the print server console to monitor what is happening with your printers and print server.
+The first step in troubleshooting print server-related printing problems is to use PCONSOLE , NetWare Administrator, or the print server console to monitor what is happening with your printers and print server.

-- You can check on a printer that is not working by using the Information and Status option from the Print Server Information menu.
+- You can check on a printer that is not working by using the Information and Status option from the Print Server Information menu in PCONSOLE.
 This option will tell you whether the print server is running.
-You can also view printer status at the print server console. - You can stop, pause, and start the printer, as well as abort or rewind a print job or realign the paper in NetWare Administrator.
+You can also view printer status at the print server console. - You can stop, pause, and start the printer, as well as abort or rewind a print job or realign the paper in PCONSOLE.
+Use the Printer Configuration option to access the Printer status form and select the Printer Control menu.